 Mechanical assistance is available at the start and out on the road.
-We have roaming marshals who can assist with minor problems or if you have something a little more technical we have our team of experienced cycle mechanics on call to come to your aid - just text Event Control.
+We have roaming marshals who can assist with minor problems or if you have something a little more technical we have our team of experienced cycle mechanics on call to come to your aid - just text Event Control on 07719 997 017.